Magnusik/Robot-Server-System-Master-Thesis/MasterThesis/Masteroppgave-kybernetikk-2023/README.md

 ``robot-application`` is a folder with all the necessary software to run the MATLAB-robot.
 This includes student made motor drivers, communication modules and the MATLAB generated function "controllerApi".

 ``matlab-files`` contains the MATLAB files and the MATLAB generated function controllerApi.

+``Magnus Isdal Kolbeinsen master`` contains a report about the end result of the code.
 ## Bugs and Known Issues
 * Connection with Java Server is known to be a bit unstable.